KameliaZhelyazkova/Media-Hopper-Intern-Project/README.txt

 You can change the Session, Channel, Playlist and Filter settings by opening settings.json file in the KalturaClient.
-This is happening by entering for each key in the sub-dictionary - the corresponding value to each of the corresponding fields into each dictionary.
+This is happening by entering for each key in the sub-dictionary - the corresponding value for each of the corresponding fields into each dictionary.
-For instance, channelName can be changed to new one by entering a proffered naming (content) after the colon within the quotation marks.
+For instance, channelName can be modified to new one by entering a content (preferred naming) after the colons within the quotation marks.